I know that is a bold statement, so I hope you will give me the opportunity to explain what I mean.

 Last week, I was working with a new client and she was describing her situation to me and I saw a lot of patterns and similarities to my own situation with my former boss.
 As we probed further she realized that the core of her conflict with her coworkers and boss, was actually rooted within herself.

 It was a HUGE A-HA moment, for sure.

 Much like me (and probably you), this woman was conditioned to feel valuable when people told her she was valuable, and unfortunately, that wasn’t happening for her at work--if anything it was the opposite, leaving her feeling very insecure.

 Over time a cycle had developed, that looked something like this:

-- Feeling insecure with the people I work with which LEADS TO
+- Feeling insecure with the people she works, with which LEADS TO

-- Putting my guard up which LEADS TO
+- Putting her guard up, which LEADS TO

-- People not wanting to work with me which LEADS TO
+- People not wanting to work with her, which LEADS TO

-- Feeling insecure with the people I work with...
+- Feeling insecure with the people she works with...

 And on and on and on it went.
 (Though your negative cycle probably looks different.)